Here are some things I think I am thinking about.

-I wouldn’t be surprised if they have to do an emergency rate CUT at some point in the next 6-12 months.
+I wouldn’t be surprised if something breaks in the financial system and they have to do an emergency rate CUT at some point in the next 6-12 months.
 How embarrassing would that be?
 I think history will look back at this period of rate management as some of the most haphazard and reckless shifting of rates.
 I am usually sympathetic to the Fed because I know their job is impossible and the inflation environment makes it even more impossible, but I don’t know how anyone can look at what’s going on and think that 7% mortgage rates don’t create enormous outsized negative risks.
 Then again, I don’t know if they care.
 They seem to be willing to break lots of stuff just to guarantee we don’t get a repeat of the 1970s.

 3. Getting pounded.
 The Pound Sterling has fallen over 25% in the last 18 months.
 It’s a remarkable move for one of the world’s largest currencies.
 At one point in the last few days it was down over 10%.
 People are joking that the UK is now trading like an emerging market economy.
 But it’s really just a horrible confluence of events.
 You’ve got the Russian oil problem on the East.
 You’ve got a super restrictive Federal Reserve on the West.
 And then you’ve got a budget mess in your own backyard.
 All of this creates an inflation problem that FX and bond markets don’t like very much.
 And it’s hard to see it changing any time soon.